ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/join.md

 Additional join types available in ClickHouse:

--   `SEMI JOIN`, a whitelist on "join keys", without producing a cartesian product.
+-   `LEFT SEMI JOIN` and `RIGHT SEMI JOIN`, a whitelist on "join keys", without producing a cartesian product.
--   `ANTI JOIN`, a blacklist on "join keys", without producing a cartesian product.
+-   `LEFT ANTI JOIN` and `RIGHT ANTI JOIN`, a blacklist on "join keys", without producing a cartesian product.

 ## Strictness {#select-join-strictness}